111. Introduction to History

 337. The New Deal and World War II

 A study encompassing a period dominated by the presidential leadership of Franklin D. Roosevelt.
 Emphasis is placed on the crisis and challenge of the Great Depression, the interlude of Herbert Hoover’s administration, the themes and occasional contradictions of the New Deal, the struggles for the redefinition of American society, and the challenge of totalitarian aggression in World War II.
-Prerequisite: One year in introductory sequence in history required.
+Prerequisite: HIS 111 or two 200-level history courses taken at the college level required.

 343. History of American Women

 Examines the private lives and public roles of women throughout American history, from colonial settlement to the present.
 Social attitudes and laws and policies affecting women are studied, as well as women’s daily lives, experiences, and accomplishments.
 Attention is given to women of different races, classes, and ethnic backgrounds.
 Topics include women’s right to vote; involvement in reform movements; family life; education; birth control and abortion; and economic activities.
-Prerequisite: One year in introductory sequence required.
+Prerequisite: HIS 111 or two 200-level history courses taken at the college level required.

 351. Ancient Rome

 The social, cultural, and political history of ancient Rome and its dominions, from prehistory through the decline and fall of the Roman Empire in the fifth century C.E.
 Topics will include republican and imperial government, Rome’s army and conquests, the Roman family, Roman religion, and the rise of Christianity.
-Prerequisite: One year in introductory sequence in history required.
+Prerequisite: HIS 111 or two 200-level history courses taken at the college level required.

 354. Renaissance and Reformation

 A study of Europe in the period 1400-1648.
 Cultural developments in fifteenth-century Italy are the starting point; students then explore religious and political change, and social and economic trends throughout Europe.
-Prerequisite: One year in introductory sequence in history required.
+Prerequisite: HIS 111 or two 200-level history courses taken at the college level required.

 355. Women in Medieval Europe

 A seminar exploring the lives of women and their role in society from the fifth through the fifteenth centuries.
 Topics include legal status, economic activity, marriage and family, and women in religion.
 Readings include both traditional and feminist-influenced secondary works, medieval works about and for women, and the writings of medieval women themselves.
 Discussion is a major component of the course.
-Prerequisite: One year in introductory sequence in history required.
+Prerequisite: HIS 111 or two 200-level history courses taken at the college level required.

 357. Early Islamic Civilization

 Early Islamic civilization from its origins in Arabia to its expression in several imperial regimes in the sixteenth century (e.g. Ottoman, Mughal).
 We will examine the creation of a Muslim community, the development of a rich and dynamic civilization, the competing claims for political and religious authority, the forging of empires and their break-up, as well as contacts with the non-Muslim societies.
 Thus we will be studying a universal religion as it was expressed and incorporated into a variety of unique cultures that differed in ethnicity, language, geography and beliefs.
 Students will acquire an understanding of basic vocabulary, geography, historical sources and narrative, through directed readings, lecture and class discussion.
-Prerequisite: One year in introductory sequence in history required.
+Prerequisite: HIS 111 or two 200-level history courses taken at the college level required.

 360. Twentieth-Century Germany

 A study of the impact of military defeat and economic crisis on the institutions, foreign and domestic politics, and society of modern Germany from the first World War to the reunified Germany of today.
-Prerequisite: One year in introductory sequence in history required.
+Prerequisite: HIS 111 or two 200-level history courses taken at the college level required.

 371. History of South Africa

 Traces the political, economic, and social history of the Republic of South Africa.
 Beginning with the earliest inhabitants, the course traces the diversity of African institutions, the establishment of European colonies, the policy of apartheid, and African resistance.
-Prerequisite: One year in introductory sequence in history required.
+Prerequisite: HIS 111 or two 200-level history courses taken at the college level required.

 372. Colonial Latin America

 This course surveys Spanish and Portuguese America from the pre-Columbian era to the present.
 Topics include the origins and evolution of indigenous civilizations, the process of European conquest and colonization, the formation of mixed cultures, and the struggle for independence.
-Prerequisite: One year in introductory sequence in history required.
+Prerequisite: HIS 111 or two 200-level history courses taken at the college level required.

 381. History of Modern China

 This course traces the history of China from roughly 1800 to the present.
 It devotes special attention to the development of nationalism and communism in China and China’s uneasy relationship with the West.
 Topics will include the Opium War and Taiping Rebellion, Republican era and warlordism, China in the Pacific War, Maoism and the reforms of Deng Xiaoping, among others.
-Prerequisite: One year in introductory sequence in history required.
+Prerequisite: HIS 111 or two 200-level history courses taken at the college level required.

 383. History of Modern Japan

 An examination of Japan from the late Tokugawa era (ca. 1800-1868) to the present.
 The course looks at the causes and consequences of the Meiji Restoration, Japan’s rise as a modern industrial state, its struggle with democratic government, imperialist expansion, the impact of World War II on the country’s subsequent political, social, and economic development, the “Japanese Miracle” of the 1970s, and Japan’s current difficulties in confronting its past and defining its place in the twenty-first century.
-Prerequisite: One year in introductory sequence in history required.
+Prerequisite: HIS 111 or two 200-level history courses taken at the college level required.

 391, 392.
 Russia and the Soviet Union

 Russian political, social, economic, and cultural developments from the founding of the first eastern Slavic state to the present.
 The first semester treats Kievan Rus, Muscovy, and the Imperial period from Peter the Great to Alexander II.
 The second semester deals with the final decades of the Russian autocracy, the revolutionary movement, World War I, the revolutions of 1917, the Civil War, and the history of the Soviet Union to the end of the Gorbachev era.
-Prerequisite: One year in introductory sequence in history required.
+Prerequisite: HIS 111 or two 200-level history courses taken at the college level required.

 399. Historical Method

 A study of history as a discipline.
 Classroom lecture and discussion on fundamental aspects of research and synthesis plus the history of historical writing.
 With the help of an assigned advisor, each student prepares first a prospectus and then a preliminary chapter of the eventual senior thesis in history.
 Both papers are presented to the class for comment and review in workshop format.
 Enrollment is limited to history majors.
-Prerequisite: One year in introductory sequence in history required.
+Prerequisite: HIS 111 or two 200-level history courses taken at the college level required.

 414. Comparative Cultural Encounters

 This seminar examines interactions among native, European, and African peoples during the initial centuries of North American colonization.
 Situating the American colonies within a broader Atlantic World and offering a comparative approach, the course investigates processes of cultural conflict, exchange, adaptation, and transformation.
-Prerequisite: One year in introductory sequence in history required.
+Prerequisite: HIS 111 or two 200-level history courses taken at the college level required.

 473. Latin American Literature as History

 This seminar employs new and classic novels to investigate diverse trends in modern Latin American history, focusing on the insight each text offers into the land’s people and institutions.
 Collectively, these volumes illuminate sweeping historical themes, harnessing personal stories to broad, impersonal forces and surveying a range of topics, from poverty and repression to adaptation and rebellion.
-Prerequisite: One year in introductory sequence in history required.
+Prerequisite: HIS 111 or two 200-level history courses taken at the college level required.

 190, 290, 390, 490.
 Internship